influxdata/docs-v2/content/influxdb/clustered/admin/databases/delete.md

 #### Cannot reuse database names

 After a database is deleted, you cannot reuse the same name for a new database.

+#### Never directly modify the Postgres catalog

+Doing so will result in an undefined state for the various components.
+This may lead to data loss and crashes.
 {{% /warn %}}